MIDI-DDSP: Detailed Control of Musical Performance via Hierarchical Modeling: Model Architecture

 Since the synthesis process is differentiable, \cite{engel2020ddsp} demonstrate that it is possible to train a neural network to predict the other synthesis parameters given $f_0(t)$ and the loudness of the audio, and optimize a multi-scale spectral loss~\citep{wang2019neural, engel2020ddsp} of the resynthesized audio (Figure~\ref{recon-diagram-table} left). $f_0(t)$ is extracted by a pre-trained CREPE model~\citep{kim2018crepe}, and the loudness is extracted via an A-weighting of the power spectrum~\citep{hantrakul2019fast, mccurdy1936tentative}.

-We extend this work for our DDSP Inference module, by providing and additional input features a log-scale Mel-spectrogram of the audio, that produces higher quality resynthesis (Table~\ref{recon-table-1}).
+We extend this work for our DDSP Inference module, by providing an additional input features extracted by a CNN~\citep{726791} from log-scale Mel-spectrogram of the audio, that produces higher quality resynthesis (Table~\ref{recon-table-1}).
 Full architectural details are provided in Appendix~\ref{ddsp-inference}.